MICHAEL DINNING – WHO WE ARE

 When we decide on an artist, we’re looking for the total package: a person who is not just hugely talented, but also a wonderful human being – honest, positive, hard-working, caring, open and more than anything, someone willing and able to collaborate.
 Any show at Marmot is a collaboration between Marshall and the artist.
 Any artist that we choose to work with must understand the benefits of collaboration and be prepared to put in the time, energy, care, and attention that will result in an amazingly successful show.
 The focus is not just making and mounting the art, but to the entire collaborative process, an undertaking that draws on our distinctive talents and creates something singular and remarkable in the process.
 Both the artist and Marshall have unique skill sets and we’re excited to see the magic that is the natural result of two talented people working off each other’s strengths.

 Are you interested in showing your artwork?
 We’ve got most of the next several years already booked, but opportunities sometimes come up for the right person – that right person usually is insanely talented, has been working for a decade or two (or seven) or more building his or her audience, has shown dozens of times in informal and formal settings, has learned a ton from each of those shows and sold a lot of work.
 Does that seem like you?
 Then we suggest you read the following articles: Absolutely Essential Artist Tips.
-We suggest you read this article very, very carefully: What Galleries Look For In Artists, then follow its many suggestions.
+We suggest you read this article very, very carefully: What Galleries Look For In Artists, then follow it’s many suggestions.
 If at some point you want to email us, please search around for the way to email us.
 If you’ve read the aforementioned article, this will make total sense; if it doesn’t, check out the article again.
 We didn’t write it, but it is an amazing article.
 Hope to see you soon!